Wetsuit cut repair

 Repair a wetsuit cut with neoprene glue

 Wetsuit repair glue, or neoprene glue, is a type of contact adhesive specifically designed to glue neoprene panels together.
 Neoprene glue is flexible and remains waterproof.
-Wetsuit glue is affordable and it’s available in most surf shops or available online.
+Wetsuit glue is affordable and it’s available in most surf shops.
 Don’t use any other type of glue to repair a wetsuit cut.
 Neoprene glue is easy to use, but take your time to do it right and follow the manufacturer’s instructions.

 Wetsuit repair shops